-We are a clinical-stage biopharmaceutical company developing novel, immune-modulating cancer vaccines based on our T-win technology platform.
-Our product candidates are designed to induce the immune system to simultaneously target and disrupt multiple pathways that regulate tumor-induced immunosuppression.
-We believe this represents a paradigm shift in the management of cancer and that our product candidates have the potential to become cornerstones of the treatment regimens of multiple solid tumors.
-Our lead product candidate, the IO102-IO103 cancer vaccine, is designed to target the immunosuppressive mechanisms mediated by key immunosuppressive proteins such as indoleamine 2,3-dioxygenase (IDO) and programmed death ligand (PD-L1).
-In a single-arm Phase 1/2 clinical trial of 30 patients with metastatic melanoma with the primary objective of investigating safety and tolerability, the secondary objective of investigating immune response, and the tertiary objective of investigating clinical efficacy, IO102-IO103, in combination with nivolumab, demonstrated an ability to induce meaningful tumor regression and establish durable antitumor anti-tumor response while achieving a manageable tolerability profile for patients.
+We are a clinical-stage biopharmaceutical company developing novel, immune-modulating therapeutic cancer vaccines based on our T-win technology platform.
+Our product T-win vaccine candidates are designed to induce kill both tumor cells and immune-suppressive cells in the immune system tumor microenvironment by stimulating the activation and expansion of T cells specific to simultaneously target and disrupt multiple pathways that regulate tumor-induced immunosuppression.
+Our targets.
+We believe this represents could represent a paradigm shift in the management of cancer and that our product candidates have the potential to become cornerstones an important part of the treatment regimens of across multiple solid tumors. tumor types.
+Our lead product therapeutic cancer vaccine candidate, the IO102-IO103, cancer vaccine, is designed to target the immunosuppressive mechanisms mediated by key immunosuppressive proteins such as indoleamine 2,3-dioxygenase (IDO) and programmed death ligand (PD-L1).
+In a single-arm Phase 1/2 clinical trial of 30 patients with metastatic melanoma with the primary objective of investigating safety and tolerability, the secondary objective of investigating immune response, and the tertiary objective of investigating clinical efficacy, IO102-IO103 in combination with nivolumab, an anti PD-1 check point inhibitor, demonstrated proof of concept by increasing the overall response rate of what is reported with an ability to induce anti-PD-1 antibody alone.
+The combination induced meaningful tumor regression and establish achieved rapid, deep and durable anti-tumor response while achieving a manageable responses with favorable safety and tolerability profile for patients. without adding systemic toxicity to what is seen with an anti-PD-1 monotherapy in this patient population.
+Safety was the primary endpoint of this trial, immune response was the secondary endpoint and clinical efficacy was the tertiary endpoint.
 The clinical efficacy endpoints in this trial included objective response (OR), progression free survival (PFS) and overall survival (OS).
-In this trial, we observed a confirmed overall response rate (ORR) of 73% as per RECIST 1.1 and a complete response rate (CRR) of 50%.
-Based on the results from this trial, IO102-IO103, in combination with pembrolizumab, was granted BTD by the FDA for treatment of unresectable/metastatic melanoma.
+In this trial, we observed a confirmed overall response rate (ORR) of 73% as per RECIST 1.1 and a complete response rate (CRR) of 50%, and 25.6 months of PFS.
+Based on these results, from this trial, IO102-IO103, in combination with pembrolizumab, was granted BTD by the FDA for treatment of unresectable/metastatic melanoma and we initiated a global Phase 3 trial.